Ian-M-M/D-ian-D_docs/README.md

 The folder name have to be the name of the feature you are adding with upper case in the first letter.
 Feats is a correct name, whereas feats is wrong.

-In the folder the main doc must be the name of the feature in lower case, extra files must be named in snake case (example_name).
+In the folder the source will be in the src folder, inside of it, the main doc must be the name of the feature in lower case starting with the prefix *00_*, extra files must be named in snake case (example_name).

 ### Adding new features